-One or two CGLs in North America charge pre-annealed cold roll, applying a flux to the surface before entering the zinc bath.
-The majority of facilities, however, are "hot" lines that anneal the strip in-line.
-A list of North American metallic hot-dip and electrolytic continuous coating lines is available at www.galvinfo.com
+A few CGLs still use the original continuous line method of charging pre-annealed and skin passed cold rolled coils and applying a flux to the surface before entering the zinc bath.
+Most facilities, though, are "hot" lines that anneal the strip in-line.
+A current list of North American metallic hot-dip and electrolytic continuous coating lines is available at www.galvinfo.com